aawaraorg/aawaraorg.github.io/pages/projects.md

 ---
 *Sikshya-Dikshya*

-An online 100 sec show, where a new donor and receiver are introduced in each episode, to help the life of receiver.
+An online 100 sec show, where a new pair of donor and receiver are introduced in each episode, to help the life of receiver.
 That's it.

 more info @ [project homepage]({{site.data.pages.projects.shikshya-dikshya.url}})

 ----------------------------------------------

-*another-project*